bunworks/bun-turbo-starter/README.md

   ├─ auth
   │   └─ Authentication using better-auth
   ├─ db
-  │   └─ Typesafe db calls using Drizzle & Supabase
+  │   └─ Typesafe db calls using Drizzle & Neon
   ├─ ui
   │   └─ UI package for the webapp using shadcn-ui
   └─ validators